What Is The Dressage Pyramid of Training

 The Purpose Of Dressage Tests

-As the horse builds on its strength and balance the purpose of each dressage test develops.
-For example according to the Dressage New Zealand Official 2013 test book, the Purpose of the Level 1 test is to “to confirm the horse has developed and maintains a rounded natural outline without restriction, moves freely forward without collection but with active hindquarters whilst maintaining a steady rhythm and contact with the bit without tension or resistance.”
+As the horse builds on its strength and balance, the purpose of each dressage test develops.
+For example, according to the Dressage New Zealand Official 2013 test book, the Purpose of the Level 1 test is “to confirm the horse has developed and maintains a rounded natural outline without restriction, moves freely forward without collection but with active hindquarters whilst maintaining a steady rhythm and contact with the bit without tension or resistance.”

-For competitive dressage the more you move up the levels the more the purpose of each dressage test builds on itself in accordance to the dressage training scale.
-With impulsion and straightness becoming more important within the dressage tests at the higher levels.
-Our goal as a dressage rider to try and achieve this when performing the movements within each level test and with our dressage training at home.
+For competitive dressage, the more you move up the levels, the more the purpose of each dressage test builds on itself according to the dressage training scale.
+Impulsion and straightness are becoming more important within the dressage tests at the higher levels.
+Our goal as dressage riders is to try and achieve this when performing the movements within each level test and with our dressage training at home.

-When the horse is then schooled successfully through the foundations using the pyramid of training as a guide.
-The horse is then said to have throughness and obdience to the aids while maintaining rhythm and relaxation which is the whole aim of the Dressage Pyramid of training.
+The horse is then schooled successfully through the foundations using the pyramid of training as a guide.
+The horse is then said to have throughness and obedience to the aids while maintaining rhythm and relaxation, which is the whole aim of the Dressage Pyramid of training.

 Dressage Rider Training System

-Dressage is all about you the rider and the horse.
-It is a team sport and this is why we developed a training system for you as a rider.
-It is designed to help you work on your own symmetry, balance, coordination and suppleness while you are off the horse.
-With the aim that when you are riding you can sit in good posture and control and be able to focus on your horse during that time when you are in the saddle.
-To get yourself started, take a look at our free guide here.
+Dressage is all about you, the rider and the horse.
+It is a team sport, so we developed a training system for you as a rider.
+It is designed to help you work on symmetry, balance, coordination and suppleness while OFF the horse.
+With the aim that when you are riding, you can sit in good posture and control and be able to focus on your horse during that time when you are in the saddle and not hold your horse back from achieving its potential.